elpassion/terraform-heroku-aws-github-demo/README.md

 ## Cloudfront distribution for static assets

 Along with S3 buck Cloudfront distribution will be set up and coudfront domain will be set in heroku env variables (`CLOUDFRONT_DOMAIN`)

+## Github

+Repository under `organization/app_name` will be created.
+You can controll if repo should be private by setting `github_private_repo` variable.